 In order to meet the reduction targets, regulated facilities have four compliance options:

-- Reduce On-Site Emissions;
+- Reduce internal On-Site Emissions;

-- Purchase Alberta-based offset credits;
+- Purchase and use Alberta-based Emission Offsets;

 - Contribute to the Climate Change and Emissions Management Fund; or